 Support First Things by turning your adblocker off or by making a donation.
 Thanks!

-The Christian West and Its Singers: The First Thousand Years
+The Christian West and Its Singers:

-Yale, 692 Pages, $45
+yale, 692 pages, $45

-The pipe organ receives the highest praise in John Dryden’s poem “A Song for St. Cecilia’s Day”: What human voice can reach / The sacred organ’s praise? / Notes inspiring holy love, / Notes that wing their heavenly ways / To mend the choirs above .
+The pipe organ receives the highest praise in John Dryden’s poem “A Song for St. Cecilia’s Day”: What human voice can reach / The sacred organ’s praise? / Notes inspiring holy love, / Notes that wing their heavenly ways / To mend the choirs above.
 Yet the organ, the instrument most closely associated with Christian worship in the West, did not come into general use until the end of the first millennium.
 In the early centuries, the instrument that was heard in the churches was the human voice, and the history of early Christian music is the story of the human voice glorifying God in song.

 The first Christian music of which we have a record is a hymn, from the third century in praise of the Holy Trinity, discovered early in the twentieth century.
-The papyrus includes not only the Greek text of the hymn but rudimentary musical notations”alphabetical forms written above the line.
+The papyrus includes not only the Greek text of the hymn but rudimentary musical notations—alphabetical forms written above the line.
 That system of notation fell out of use, however, and for most of the first millennium melodies were handed on face-to-face.
 In the ninth and tenth centuries, Latin-speaking monks in northern Europe created a system of notation by which musical notes could be inscribed on a page of parchment and thereby remembered.

 How this came about, and the role of singers in making it possible, is told in this learned, provocative, and lavishly illustrated book by Christopher Page, a musicologist and historian at Cambridge University.
 It is a fascinating story, and Page tells it with verve; he has an eye for arresting details and a compelling vision of the significance of Christian worship in the development of Western music.
 The “fountainhead of the western musical experience is Gregorian chant,” he writes at the outset.
 In his final chapter, “Singers in the Making of Europe,” he notes that the musical innovations of Benedictine monks in early medieval Europe prepared the way for developments in Western music that led to the passions of J.S.
-Bach and the string quartets of Beethven.
+Bach and the string quartets of Beethoven.

 Although evidence from the first three centuries of Christianity is fragmentary, singing held an honorable place in Christian worship from the beginning.
 It was customary in Carthage, says Cyprian, to sing psalms at eventide to “beguile our ears with sweet religious strains.”
 In the context of early worship, there was an especially intimate relation between singing and reading.
 Ancient manuscripts were written in capital letters, without spaces between words and sentences and with no punctuation.
 To read publicly before an assembly was a skill possessed by only a few.
 In the first part of the Eucharist, when it came time for the reading of Scripture, a lector ascended the ambo, a small raised platform in the center of the church, to read aloud the lessons, including a psalm, to the congregation.
 By the fourth century, the psalm was sung as a liturgical element in its own right.

 Once it was distinguished from the other readings, the sung psalm helped give form to the developing Christian liturgy.
-Sung portions and read ?portions were assigned to different persons in the ritual.
+Sung portions and read portions were assigned to different persons in the ritual.
 In a way spoken words could not, words sung on pitch bound the community together and gave unity to their prayers.
 Music also intensified religious feeling, as the Spanish bishop Isidore of Seville recognized: “In melodies the divine words more readily and ardently stir our minds to piety when they are sung than when they are not.”

 In time lectionaries, the fixed order of scriptural texts to be read on Sundays and festivals, took shape, expanding the musical repertory.
 The evolving complexity and variation required more extensive training for the siners, because without musical notation the only way melodies could be passed on was by memory reinforced through constant repetition.
-In the cathedral churches of large cities across the Christian world, singers, often boys and youths, were organized into a “college,” a schola cantorum , to provide music for the principal litugies.
+In the cathedral churches of large cities across the Christian world, singers, often boys and youths, were organized into a “college,” a schola cantorum, to provide music for the principal liturgies.

 Page has gathered, from all over the Latin-speaking world, an impressive body of documentation that brings to life the work of these singers.
 Inscriptions give us some of their names and shed light on how their singing was viewed.
 For example, we learn that a deacon in Rome named Redemptus “put forth sweet honey with nectared singing, celebrating the ancient prophet [David] with serene music.”
 Another, Sabinus, sang “with voice and art” in varied tones.
 These men were “not dutifully performing a modest function with indifferent results,” writes Page; they were gifted and accomplished musicians, adding beauty and splendor to Christian worship.
 But the bishops “were not inclined to give the singers too much status,” and, Page adds, “the long history of the Church’s ambivalent relation to its singers had begun.”

-n the early medieval period, the new Christian kings in northern Europe took an interest in the ?music sung in their churches.
-Gregory ?of Tours, the historian of early France, tells this story of a council of bishops in Orleans, in Gaul.
+In the early medieval period, the new Christian kings in northern Europe took an interest in the music sung in their churches.
+Gregory of Tours, the historian of early France, tells this story of a council of bishops in Orleans, in Gaul.
 At the end of two days of celebration, the king invited the bishops to a festive banquet.
 After they dined, the king asked Gregory to have one of his deacons sing.
 When the singer finished, the king was so pleased that he commanded each bishop present to provide a deacon to sing before him.
 Gregory passed on the command, and “each sang a responsorial psalm to the best of his ability in the presence of the king.”

 In the eighth century, when the Carolingian kings Pippin and Charlemagne made an alliance between their expanding kingdom in northern Europe and the pope in Rome, they began to introduce the Roman style of chant to the churches of the north.
 As Roman chant was appropriated and adapted by Frankish musicians, a common repertory of Latin plainchant took shape that eventually was adopted by other regions in Western Europe.